mitodl/ocw-zendesk-theme-updated/README.md

 ## Styles
 The styles that Theming Center needs to use in the theme are in the `style.css` file in the root folder.

-The styles for the theme are split using Sass partials, all the partials are under [styles/](/blob/master/styles/), they are all included in the "main" file [index.scss](/blob/master/styles/index.scss) and then compiled to CSS.
+he styles for the theme are split using Sass partials, all the partials are under [styles/](/styles/), they are all included in the "main" file [index.scss](/styles/index.scss) and then compiled to CSS.
 If you wish to use SASS you can go to the [using SASS section](#using-sass)

 ## Assets